 - Type 2 – Extend 50 percent or more within the myometrium

-Attached to the uterine wall by a stalk-like growth (which is called a peduncle).
+Pedunculated fibroids are attached to the uterine wall by a stalk-like growth (which is called a peduncle).
 These are subserosal fibroids that have a slender base.

 While the exact cause of fibroids is not really clear, studies show that genetics likely plays a role.

 Estrogen and progesterone are hormones responsible for stimulating the growth of the uterine lining during your menstrual cycle.
 This may be why fibroids tend to shrink when a woman stops ovulating and having a regular period, as is the case in menopause.

 The ovaries create these hormones but require your liver, gut, and kidneys to eliminate excess.
 We’ll discuss more about natural approaches to fibroids in this article, but know that optimizing the levels of estrogen and progesterone are a must, as is the metabolism of these hormones.